Screen Printing for Ecommerce Hats: What to Order First

 Panel count changes the visual field, too.
 A six-panel cap often gives the printer more predictable front-panel real estate, while a five-panel style can offer a flatter presentation but may bring the center seam into a more sensitive spot.
 The wrong artwork on the wrong cap style can look cramped even if the print itself is technically perfect.

 Fabric choice affects ink behavior.
 Cotton twill is a familiar, forgiving surface with a classic hand feel.
-Polyester blends can be a little more demanding because they react differently under heat, and darker synthetics may need extra care to avoid dye migration or dull color.
+Brushed cotton and garment-washed cotton can soften the look but may need tighter registration because the nap is less uniform.
+Polyester blends can be more demanding because they react differently under heat, and darker synthetics may need a bleed-resistant underbase or low-cure chemistry to avoid dye migration.
 Foam fronts are excellent for bold graphics, but they do not reward overbuilt artwork.
 A heavy ink film can make them look stiff instead of premium.

 Placement is where ecommerce hat programs either look clean or drift into average territory.
 A logo too close to the seam feels crowded.
 A logo too low can disappear under the brim in photos.
 A logo too large can flatten the front panel visually and make the cap feel like a promo item instead of a retail product.
+Most front-panel marks land well in the 2.25-3.25 inch tall range for standard retail caps, with wider marks adjusting to the panel width rather than forcing a fixed size across every style.
 The design has to be made for the hat first, not resized from a shirt graphic and hoped into place.

 Color contrast matters just as much.
 Light ink on a dark cap can photograph beautifully if the ink is opaque enough to hold its edge.
 Dark ink on a light cap often feels sharper at a glance, though it still needs enough scale to read on a phone screen.
 For screen printing for ecommerce hats, the design has to work in person, in photos, and in motion.
 That combination is what makes the choice feel harder than it looks.